- Please see our Calendar page for dates and times.

 Note the Montessori Casa holds interviews at the same times as the elementary school for the convenience of parents with children in both programs.

-Interviews are scheduled in 15-minute time slots.
+Conferences are scheduled in 15-minute time slots.

 Families with IPP students will be given extra time to help create student targets.

 - We encourage both parents and students to attend conferences.

 - Please make alternate arrangements for siblings so you can concentrate on the student during their conference.

 - If you are not available at the times the conferences are planned, talk to your child's teacher so that other arrangements can be made.

 - Please be on time and stay within the allocated time so that others can meet at their scheduled time.
 If you need more time to discuss a concern, schedule a further meeting with your child's teacher.

 - Bring your list of questions (see tips below).